pyOpenSci/python-package-guide/documentation/package-documentation-tutorials.md

 ## Package documentation

 Your package should be well documented.
-While the readme is a great first step, you should also have a documentation website.
+While the README.md file is a great first step, you should also have a documentation website.
 Many prefer to use Sphinx to create they Python package documentation.
 Sphinx is great because it offers some extensions that support things like documenting your api (see below), running and testing code